EDITOR’S NOTE (25 September 2022): All prices indicated in this article are from our last visit to Addiction Aquatic Development in 2019.

 Addiction Aquatic Development is a seafood lover’s ultimate wet dream.

-It’s hard to describe exactly what it is because AAD is so much more than just a seafood market or restaurant.
+It’s hard to describe exactly what it is because AAD is so much more than just a fresh fish market or restaurant.
 It’s like the IKEA of seafood, the likes of which I have never seen anywhere else.
 If you’re visiting Taipei and have a love for seafood, then it’s something you need to see for yourself to understand.

 WHAT IS ADDICTION AQUATIC DEVELOPMENT?

 Addiction Aquatic Development (AAD) is a Disneyland for seafood lovers.
 Seriously.
 There’s no better way to describe it than that.

 To put it in more concrete terms, it’s an upscale Taipei fish market, gourmet supermarket, standing sushi bar, oyster bar, seafood bar, hot pot restaurant, seafood barbecue restaurant, and flower market all packed into a 1,983 square meter space.

 At AAD, you can find everything from live king crabs, hairy crabs, abalone, geoduck, diver scallops, uni, sushi, and fresh sashimi.
 Think of it as a Taiwanese Tsukiji fish market, but smaller, more stylish, and less expensive.
 I know it sounds too good to be true, but trust me, this place is real.